AuBailey/TheExternalJournal/backend/documentation/api/entry.md

 Updates a Journal Entry if it belongs to the logged in user
 ###Body
-Key | Description | Required*
+Key | Description | Required
-entryId | Id for the updated entry |
+entryId | Id for the updated entry | *
-entryname | New name for the entry | entryContent | additional text for an entry | isShared | boolean about whether the entry is shared |
+entryName | New name for the entry | entryContent | additional text for an entry | isShared | boolean about whether the entry is shared | entryLat | Lattitude where Entry was edited |
+entryLong | Longitude where Entry was edited |

-*Request requires an entryId and atleast one other field
+*Request requires an entryId and atleast one other field(lat and long are completely optional)

 ### PUT `/api/entry`